 other pioneer conservationists such as Ernest Thompson Seton.
 You can read

 The Adair Dam is a water retention facility and rotational grazing demonstration project located on the eastern half of 22-04-24-WPM in the R.M. of Brenda.
-Construction of Adair Dam was completed in 1985 and in 1999 the Turtle Mountain Conservation District began a Managed Grazing Demonstration Project at the Adair pasture.
-The property was initially purchased for the construction of water retention facility for use in flood protection, erosion control and wildlife habitat.
-Land use guidelines for the pasture allow a once over-grazing system to commence on June 1st and to end on August 31st.
-Turtle Mountain Conservation District provides a portable livestock handling system and it is available free of charge.
+Construction of Adair Dam was completed in 1985, and in 1999 the SRWD (formerly Turtle Mountain Conservation District), began a Managed Grazing Demonstration Project at the Adair pasture.
+The property was initially purchased for the construction of water retention facility for use in flood protection, erosion control, and wildlife habitat.
+Land use guidelines for the pasture allow a once over-grazing system to commence on June 1st and to end on August 31st and SRWD provides a portable livestock handling system which is available free of charge.

 Sweet Grass Meadow

 The Sweet Grass Meadow property is located at SW-25-03-20-WPM, just north of the Town of Boissevain.
-The property was donated to the Turtle Mountain Conservation District by the R.M. of Morton.
+The property was donated to the SRWD (formerly known as Turtle Mountain Conservation District) by the R.M. of Morton.
 The property was donated with the intention to preserve the land in its natural state.
-Additionally, Turtle Mountain Conservation District has agreed to cooperate with local schools in order to deliver educational projects involving students.
+Additionally, SRWD has agreed to cooperate with local schools in order to deliver educational projects involving students.

 Location: Northing 5454626 Easting 409756

 - See where the buffalo trails passed